as-pect/as-pect/readme.md

 Please see the provided example located in `assembly/__tests__/customImports.spec.ts`.

+## Please Do Not Use @start

+The `@start` decorator helps declare a method that can be called to start up the module.
+The `as-pect` internal modules use this to help enable a 6% speedup on test gathering and execution.

 ## Special Thanks

 Special thanks to the `AssemblyScript` team for creating one of the best computer languages that